patricekrakow/play-with-websocket/README.md

 # Let's Play with WebSocket (WS)

+> **_Note:_** This repository has an Server-Sent Events (SSE) companion, available at <https://github.com/patricekrakow/play-with-server-sent-events>, showing the exact same example implemented with SSE instead of WS :-)

 ## Abstract

 This repository contains the **simplest** running example illustrating how WebSocket (WS) works :-) If you have an idea for an even simpler example, please let me know!